Discussing Heat Pumps

 In the wintertime, the refrigerant absorbs heat energy from the outdoor air and turns from a liquid into a gas.
 It’s able to do this even at temperatures around 32 degrees Fahrenheit.
 The compressor applies pressure to the gas, heating and expanding it.
 The gaseous refrigerant moves into the indoor unit.
 The blower blows cool air from your home across the coil.
 This heats the air and cools the refrigerant.
 The refrigerant returns to the outdoor coil, finishing the cycle.

 Heat pumps work year-round to maintain your indoor comfort.
 To get the most out of your heat pump, you’ll need to schedule semi-annual maintenance visits.
 With proper maintenance, your heat pump will efficiently cool and heat your home all year long.
-Contact West Texas Refrigeration to learn more about our selection of heat pumps.
+Contact WTR to learn more about our selection of heat pumps.

 You May Also Like